Practical advantage of non-Hermitian enhanced quantum sensing: Technical noise models

-imposes a systematic ceiling on precision that cannot be resolved by statistical averaging.
-This systematic offset is particularly detrimental in conventional Hermitian sensing protocols, such as Ramsey-type interferometry, where the optimal operating point is typically chosen at $p_0=1/2$, to maximize the linear response.
-At this point, any disparity between $\kappa_0$ and $\kappa_1$ introduces an intrinsic bias, $\text{Bias}(p)=(\kappa_1-\kappa_0)/2$, which misaligns the sensor and compromises the accuracy of parameter estimation.
-In this regime, the utility of non-Hermitian dynamics becomes evident: by significantly amplifying the response function $\chi_{\mathrm{nH}}(\lambda)$, the sensor can boost the signal magnitude far above this hardware-inherent bias.
-This amplification effectively ``shields" the measurement from the deleterious effects of asymmetric readout noise, restoring high-fidelity sensing even in the presence of heavily overlapped or intrinsically biased distributions.
+which represents an irreducible shift that cannot be completely mitigated by standard statistical averaging when a priori exact knowledge of $\kappa_{0,1}$ is unavailable.
+In this scenario, the utility of non-Hermitian sensing becomes manifestly evident: by markedly amplifying the response function $\chi_{\mathrm{nH}}(\lambda)$, the sensor can enhance the signal magnitude far above this hardware-inherent bias.
+This amplification effectively shields the measurement from the deleterious effects of asymmetric readout noise, restoring high-fidelity sensing in the presence of intrinsically biased distributions.